yyachi/sisyphus/README.md

 # Description

-Create stone, box, and link in Medusa.
+The App for Android is designed to register a new sample, to update sample info, and to construct a relationship between parent and daughter.
 This App runs on Android to be a client of the Medusa server.
 Download the App from [website of DREAM](http://dream.misasa.okayama-u.ac.jp/documentation/Archives/client-Android.apk).